pm2-hive/pm2-hive.github.io/docs/features/startup.md

 ## Windows consideration

-To generate a Windows compatbile startup script have a look to the excellent [pm2-installer](https://github.com/jessety/pm2-installer)
+To generate a Windows compatible startup script have a look to the excellent [pm2-installer](https://github.com/jessety/pm2-installer)